evolvablehardware/evolvablehardware.github.io/docs/publications/index.md

 No comment.

-Maybe get rid of "Academic papers section"
+Maybe get rid of "Academic papers section" with just a general